thelia/thelia.github.io/documentation/form/template.md

 #Diplay your form

-Now you have create a form, it's time to display it in your template.
+Once you've created a form, it's time to display it in your template.

 All you need is the form's name and know all the fields of your form.